The Best Crock Pot BBQ Ribs (+Video)

 - Baste the ribs with some of the BBQ sauce that is hanging out in the bottom of your slow cooker.

-A quick word on baby back ribs.
-On the back of the ribs, you may see something called a membrane (it will look smooth and shiny).
-This membrane can be removed, it is up to you.
-I find cooking ribs in the slow cooker tenderizes the ribs to the point that you can easily eat this bit of the rib with no problem.
-But, a lot of people like it removed because they find it a bit chewy.
-Most supermarkets these days sell the ribs with this membrane already removed.
-But if you notice it is still on there, then you can take a small knife and make a small incision underneath it.
+- On the back of the ribs, you may see something called a membrane (it will look smooth and shiny).
+This membrane (also called silver skin) can be removed.
+I find cooking ribs in the slow cooker (as opposed to grilling or smoking) tenderizes the ribs to the point that you can easily eat this bit of the rib with no problem.
+You can take a small knife and make a small incision underneath it.
 Then get your fingers underneath it and pull it off.
-But again, I really have never found it to be a huge issue when cooking it in the slow cooker.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.

 Originally published: May 2014

 Updated & republished: July 2020

 Hello.
 Where is the exact recipe for the rub?
 Video shows ingredients but not amounts.?
 Thank you

 Hi Carl, sorry for any confusion.
 It is just equal amounts salt, pepper and garlic powder (enough to cover the top and bottom of your ribs.)